compose-spec/compose-spec/07-volumes.md

 `labels` are used to add metadata to volumes.
 You can use either an array or a dictionary.

-Use reverse-DNS notation to prevent your labels from conflicting with those used by other software.
+It's recommended that you use reverse-DNS notation to prevent your labels from conflicting with those used by other software.

 ```yml
 volumes: